aqlaboratory/openfold/docs/source/OpenFold_Training_Setup.md

 # Setting up the OpenFold PDB training set from RODA

 The multiple sequence alignments of OpenProteinSet and mmCIF structure files required to train OpenFold are freely available at the [Registry of Open Data on AWS (RODA)](https://registry.opendata.aws/openfold/).
 Additionally, OpenFold requires some postprocessing and [auxiliary files](Aux_seq_files.md) for training that need to be generated from the AWS data manually.
-This documentation is intended to give a full overview of those steps starting from the data download, assuming that the OpenFold codebase has already been set up on your system previously at the path `$OF_DIR` and the `openfold` environment is activated.
+This documentation is intended to give a full overview of those steps starting from the data download.

+### Pre-Requisites:
+- OpenFold conda environment.
+See [OpenFold Installation](Installation.md) for instructions on how to build this environment.
+- For this guide, we assume that the OpenFold codebase is located at `$OF_DIR`.

 ## 1. Downloading alignments and structure files
 To fetch all the alignments corresponding to the original PDB training set of OpenFold alongside their mmCIF 3D structures, you can run the following commands: